SSDs with NVMe Zoned Namespace (ZNS) Support

 The total namespace capacity reported by a controller is always equal to the total number of logical blocks defined by the zones.
 In other words, this reported capacity includes unusable logical blocks of zones with a zone capacity lower than the zone size.
 The usable capacity of the namespace is equal to the sum of all zones capacities.
 This usable capacity is always smaller than the reported namespace capacity if the namespace contains zones with a zone capacity lower than the zone size.

-A controller implementation typically requires the allocation of internal resources (e.g. a write buffer) to execute write operations into zones.
-Therefore, limitations on the total amount of resources available to the controller may imply a limit on the total number of zones that can be simultaneously in the implicit open or explicit open conditions.
-This potential limit on the maximum number of open zones is similarly defined in the ZNS, ZBC, and ZAC standards.
+The ZNS specification allows a ZNS controller to report a limit on the total number of zones that can be simultaneously in the implicit open or explicit open state (open zones limit).
+This potential limit on the maximum number of open zones is similarly defined in the ZBC, and ZAC standards.

-The ZNS specification however defines an additional limit on the number of zones that can be in the implicit open, explicit open or closed conditions.
-Any zone with such condition is defined as an active zone and correspond to any zone that is being written or that has been only partially written.
-A ZNS SSD may impose a limit on the maximum number of zones that can be active.
+However, unlike the ZBC and ZAC standards, the ZNS specification defines an additional limit on the number of active zones, that is, zones that have the implicit open, explicit open or closed state.
+A SSD with Zoned Namespace support may impose a limit on the maximum number of zones that can be active.
 This limit is always equal or larger than the limit on the maximum number of open zones.

 The NVMe specifications allow a device controller to execute commands present in the several submission queues available in any order.
 This has implications for the host IO stack, namely, even if the host submits write commands directed at a zone sequentially, the commands may be reordered before they are processed and violate the sequential write requirement, resulting in errors.
 Host software can avoid such error by limiting the number of write commands outstanding per zone to one.
 This can potentially result in poor performance, especially for workloads issuing mostly small write operations.

-The following OCP 2019 Global Summit presentation covers the motivation for ZNS SSDs, the journey, and a general overview of the interface.
+The following OCP 2019 Global Summit presentation covers the motivation for SSDs with Zoned Namespace support, the journey, and a general overview of the interface.

-The following SNIA SDC presentations illustrate how ZNS SSDs can be used with real-world applications.
+The following SNIA SDC presentations illustrate how SSDs with Zoned Namespace support can be used with real-world applications.